DFHack/dfhack/docs/Plugins.rst

 .. image:: images/search.png

-Searching works the same way as the search option in "Move to Depot" does.
+Searching works the same way as the search option in :guilabel:`Move to Depot`.
-You will see the Search option displayed on screen with a hotkey (usually ``s``).
+You will see the Search option displayed on screen with a hotkey (usually :kbd:`s`).
 Pressing it lets you start typing a query and the relevant list will start filtering automatically.

-Pressing ENTER, ESC or the arrow keys will return you to browsing the now filtered list, which still functions as normal.
-You can clear the filter by either going back into search mode and backspacing to delete it, or pressing the "shifted" version of the search hotkey while browsing the list (e.g. if the hotkey is ``s``, then hitting ``Shift-s`` will clear any filter).
+Pressing :kbd:`Enter`, :kbd:`Esc` or the arrow keys will return you to browsing the now filtered list, which still functions as normal.
+You can clear the filter by either going back into search mode and backspacing to delete it, or pressing the "shifted" version of the search hotkey while browsing the list (e.g. if the hotkey is :kbd:`s`, then hitting :kbd:`Shift`:kbd:`s` will clear any filter).

 Leaving any screen automatically clears the filter.

 In the Trade screen, the actual trade will always only act on items that are actually visible in the list; the same effect applies to the Trade Value numbers displayed by the screen.
-Because of this, the ``t`` key is blocked while search is active, so you have to reset the filters first.
+Because of this, the :kbd:`t` key is blocked while search is active, so you have to reset the filters first.
-Pressing ``Alt-C`` will clear both search strings.
+Pressing :kbd:`Alt`:kbd:`C` will clear both search strings.

 In the stockpile screen the option only appears if the cursor is in the rightmost list: